htrajan/ht-drawsteel/Classes Single Page/Shadow.md

 | **Keywords:** Attack, Melee, Ranged, Weapon | **Type:** Action       |
 | **Distance:** Melee 1 or Ranged 5           | **Target:** 1 creature |

 **Effect:** You teleport up to 5 squares.
 If you end this movement in concealment or cover, you can use the Hide maneuver even if you are observed.
-If you attack another creature while hidden from this ability or on the same turn after using this ability, the attack gains �.
+If you attack another creature while hidden from this ability or on the same turn after using this ability, the attack gains \[SURGE\].

 **Spend Insight:** You teleport 1 additional square for each insight spent.